microsoft/playwright/docs/src/test-global-setup-teardown-js.md

   ]
 });
 ```
-Then we add the [`property: TestProject.dependencies`] property to our projects that depend on the setup project and pass into the array the name of of our dependency project, which we defined in the previous step:
+Then we add the [`property: TestProject.dependencies`] property to our projects that depend on the setup project and pass into the array the name of our dependency project, which we defined in the previous step:

 ```js title="playwright.config.ts"
 import { defineConfig, devices } from '@playwright/test';